simplicialsoftware/nebulous-translations/README.md

 - **Do not** submit auto translations (Google Translate, Chat GPT, etc).
 This is not helpful.

 ## Organization
-Open the `res` folder to see all of the supported languages. "values" contains the English strings used as the default for any non-translated strings.
+Open the `res` folder to see all of the supported languages. `res/values` contains the English strings used as the default for any non-translated strings.
 Translations should be based on that file.

 ### Languages
 `res/values`: English<br>